awslabs/route53-dynamic-dns-with-lambda/Setup Instructions.md

-Dynamic DNS with Lambda and Route 53 Setup Instructions
+##Dynamic DNS with Lambda and Route 53 Setup Instructions
-===

 This guide will walk you through setting up this system in your own AWS account.
 It is meant to supplement the [blog post](https://medium.com/aws-activate-startup-blog/building-a-serverless-dynamic-dns-system-with-aws-a32256f0a1d8) which fully describes the project.

-Prerequisites:
-===
+###Prerequisites:

 * An Amazon Web Services account.
 New accounts are eligible for the[ AWS Free Tier](https://aws.amazon.com/free/).
 * A domain you own, hosted on Route 53 or another provider.
 You can[ register domains](https://aws.amazon.com/about-aws/whats-new/2014/07/31/amazon-route-53-announces-domain-name-registration-geo-routing-and-lower-pricing/) through Route 53 for as little as $10/year.

 Note that I use ‘example.com’ as the domain in these instructions.
 Please replace it with your own domain when you set up your system.
 Do not copy and paste from this document as the code may contain hidden characters.
 Instead, use the text files included in the git repository.

-Creating the DNS zone in Route 53
+###Creating the DNS zone in Route 53
-===

 In this section, you create a DNS zone for the delegated subdomain we will use for our dynamic dns entries.
 So if your domain is example.com, we will create dyn.example.com.

 * Log in to the AWS console.
 * Go to Route 53 in the console.
 * Click ‘Create Hosted Zone’